Kong/insomnia-docs/docs/insomnia/git-sync.md

 1. Open a document in Insomnia, then click **Setup Git Sync** in the upper right corner of the Insomnia app.
 2. Click "Configure Repository", then open the GitLab tab.
 3. Click **Authenticate with GitLab**.
 Your default browser will open and automatically redirect you to GitLab.
 4. Click **Authorize** to allow Insomnia to connect with your GitLab account.

     If successful, you will be redirected to the Insomnia website with the message "Successfully authenticated Insomnia".
 5. Return to the Insomnia app and wait for sync to finish.

 6. You might be prompted to manually add your GitLab authentication to the Insomnia app.
 If you still see the option to manually paste in your GitLab authentication code, copy it from `app.insomnia.rest` into the Insomnia app, then click  **Sync**.
 7. You can now clone any repository from GitLab!
 Copy the HTTPS URI for the GitLab repository you want to connect to and paste it into the "GitLab URI" field.

 ### Manually set up a remote repository

 * **Git URI**: The URI of the Git repository.
-Both HTTPS and SSH URLs are supported.
+Only HTTPS URLs are officially supported.
 * **Author Name**: The Git author name to store with each commit.
 * **Author Email**: The Git author email to store with each commit.
 * **Username**: The Git author username to match with the authentication token.